-PARENT, COMMUNITY VOLUNTEERS - Due to COVID-19 district guidelines, visitors will be allowed under strict guidelines.
-Call or visit the office.
-Chaparral welcomes all volunteers.
+PARENT, COMMUNITY VOLUNTEERS - Chaparral welcomes all volunteers.
 There are many jobs that volunteers can do in classrooms.
 They can listen to children read, help with writing tasks, tutor children, assist with clerical tasks, supervise follow-up activities, work with the computers, run learning centers, and teach special lessons.